Bycclin/fuzzymax/README.md

-Micromax with Softmax Tree Search
+UCI Micromax with Softmax Tree Search, and bit-boards